-Johns is also good friends with fellow DC exclusive writer Grant Morrison
+Johns is also good friends with fellow DC exclusive writer Grant Morrison, and the two of them co-wrote the DC Universe #0 one-shot as well as the best-selling weekly DC series 52.

-On February 18th, 2010 he was named DC's Chief Creative Officer which basically makes him the No. 3 guy at the company after co-publishers Dan DiDio
+In February 2010 he was named DC's Chief Creative Officer which basically makes him the No. 3 guy at the company after co-publishers Dan DiDio and Jim Lee.
+In August 2016, following the success of DC Rebirth, he was promoted to President of DC Comics in addition to his role as Chief Creative Officer.

 Properties that Johns co-created and co-own include: